100askTeam/100ask_lvgl_docs/docs/details/widgets/tileview.rst

    <details>
      <summary>显示原文</summary>

-The Tile view is a container object whose elements (called *tiles*) can be arranged in grid form.
+The Tile view is a container Widget whose elements (called *tiles*) can be arranged in grid form.
 A user can navigate between the tiles by swiping.
 Any direction of swiping can be disabled on the tiles individually to not allow moving from one tile to another.